melanchall/drywetmidi/Docs/articles/devices/Devices-watcher.md

 }
 ```

-The progrum will be crashed with:
+The program will be crashed with:

 ```text
 Removing device...